 Acrocyanosis is not a persistent condition in newborns or infants, so if it doesn’t go away then medical assistance should be sought to rule out other causes.

 Is it normal for newborn hands, legs, or feet to turn purple

 Acrocyanosis, or discoloration of the limbs in newborns, is quite common and usually resolves within 24-48 hours following birth.
 This is caused due to baby’s circulatory system adjusting to life outside the womb; the baby’s blood is busy circulating to vital organs first before reaching the limbs causing the legs or feet to look purple.

 This condition can also occur after temperature changes-like after a bath or being outdoors in cool weather.

 What if purple hands, legs, and feet turn blue?

-However, if baby’s skin appears darkened and blue then this could be a signal that insufficient oxygen is getting to baby’s lungs or the blood supply is sluggish.
+However, if the baby’s skin appears darkened and blue then this could be a signal that insufficient oxygen is getting to the baby’s lungs or the blood supply is sluggish.
 Seek medical attention.

 Oxygen is what makes blood turn red and red blood cells without oxygen will have a blue color (cyanosis).

 If the baby has a bluish appearance over the entire body, this can be a worrisome sign that the blood is lacking sufficient oxygen.
 It is especially critical to seek medical attention if this symptom is coupled with trouble breathing.